RPP1011/.NET4.0LibTo3.5CompatibleLibConverter/README.md

 Issues:
 - Currently, there are empty interfaces and types are being imported incorrectly (i.e Void instead of void) or the concrete class is referenced instead of the interface.

+I am going to refactor this entire thing